bradleylarrick/site-plugin-example/README.md

 <implementation.build>${git.commit.id.describe}; ${project.build.outputTimestamp}</implementation.build>
 ```

-Inspecting the manifest int the resulting jar file shows that the git commit values have been properly interpolated:
+Inspecting the `MANIFEST.MF` file in the resulting jar file shows that the git commit values have been properly interpolated:

 ```agsl
 Manifest-Version: 1.0